weshebert20/mongoose-books-app/docs/sprint1.md

 > A seed file is a file used to load pre-made data into our database.
 It let's us start-up our app without having to key in data each time.

 1. Try running `node seed.js` in your terminal.
-  If you're not seeing `created X books` then something might be going wrong.
+  If you're not seeing `removed all books` and `created X books` then something might be going wrong.

   <details><summary>Spoiler: book.js</summary>
   ```js